illorens/Project_ADA_IGY/README.md

 - How can we combine nutritional values such as sugar or fat content, energy and nutrition score in order to acquire a metric that indicates the obesogenic level of each food item?
 - To which countries should we restrict the analysis, knowing that our study focuses on industrialized societies?
 - Is it possible to infer a prediction on obesity and health given our current data?
+- What criteria should be used to separate the two ( or more) regions with different socio-economic environment?
+- Is there really a difference in product comsumption between these regions? and if there is, can it be related to the distance traveled by the product (influencing price and availability)?

 # Dataset